yuvipanda/repo2jupyterlite-action/README.md

 2. If you push a change to your repo installing a new package, it might take a few minutes sometimes for cache to update on your local machine before you can use that package.
 Try a different browser, and be patient.

+## Optional Inputs

+The action works by default without any parameters, but you can customize the action with some optional parameters.

+1. `contents_path`: The path containing the contents to be bundled into the JupyterLite.
+   Defaults to `.`, which is the current directory.
+2. `destination_path`: The path where the generated static files are placed.
+This is what should be uploaded to GitHub Pages.
+Defaults to `./dist`.
+3. `repo2jupyterlite_version`: Version of repo2jupyterlite to use.

+   `stable` installs latest version from PyPI, `latest` installs latest version from the repo2jupyterlite git repository, any other string installs that specific version from PyPI